-- 2. Choose Object > New Chart Frame or click the icon in the Object toolbar (available only in Object mode). - 3.
+- 2. Choose the menu command Object > New chart frame or click the icon in the Object toolbar (available only in Object mode). - 3.
 In the resulting dialog box, click the desired Chart type and Subtype to specify how the chart will look.
-(For more information about chart types, see section "Changing the chart type", page 247.) - 4.
+(For more information about chart types, see section Changing the chart type.) - 4.
 Click OK to confirm. - 5.
 The chart is inserted.